ameseee/kwk-curriculum-site/web-app/lessons/dom-manipulation/index.md

 <div class="try-it">
   <h2>Turn & Talk</h2>
-  <p>With your partner, read through each line of the JavaScript file in the CodePen.
+  <p>With your partner, read through each line of the JavaScript file in the CodePen above.
 Lines 1 and 5 should be somewhat familiar; but line 3 is brand-new.
 What is your prediction about what each part of the code is doing?</p>
   <p>Push It: The function <code class="try-it-code">doSomething</code> is never called with the syntax we've learned: <code class="try-it-code">doSomething</code>.
 Why not?
 What happens if we add <code class="try-it-code">()</code> after <code class="try-it-code">doSomething</code> on line 3?</p>
 </div>